Train Red Review (FYER, PLUS)

 Other Things you can try or should know

 - Breathing – this might sound stupid!
-If you focus on breathing then oxygenation can increase.
+If you focus on breathing, then oxygenation can increase.
 It does for me.
 So long as you are not in an athletically stressed state, breathing in with two breaths and out with one long breath impacts stroke volume, NO, HRV and SmO2.
 Who would have thought breathing was good for you? 😉 The point here is that you might benefit from actively moving away from your body’s default learnt breathing behaviour, or at least consider some alternatives.
 With Train.Red you can see within a few 10s of seconds if it makes any difference.

-- Getting off the saddle – Other things equal, you should find that short periods of riding out of the saddle boosts SmO2.
+- Getting off the saddle – Other things equal, you should find that short periods of riding out of the saddle boost SmO2.
 Perhaps blood flow is improved or perhaps the muscle you are measuring is being partially relieved by other muscle groups taking the strain in your new position.

 - Calibration with Train.Red involves an app prompt, but there’s an alternative calibration method involving an occlusion.
 By using a band to temporarily restrict blood flow to the muscle where the sensor is placed, you aim for SmO2 to decrease to a minimum during the occlusion.
 Comparing these minimums with readings from other sensors or workouts on different days allows for better comparisons.

-- Physiological occlusions – some cyclists’ physiology adversely affects blood flow in certain positions as, say, the hip bones could restrict flow in certain riding positions eg TT.
+- Physiological occlusions – some cyclists’ physiology adversely affects blood flow in certain positions, as, say, the hip bones could restrict flow in certain riding positions eg TT.
 You can perform tests to check for this.

 - Demographics – Moxy is reliable on young, fit men (Source: Jem Arnold).
 Less so with other demographics.
 I don’t know if the same holds for Train.Red.